Keep your whānau safe from measles

 It’s important to note that complications are most frequently seen in children under 5 years old and adults over the age of 30 years old.
 Children who are lacking essential nutrients like vitamin A, or those with weakened immune systems are more susceptible to complications.

-How can I protect my whānau from getting measles?
+how can I protect my whānau?

 Vaccination is available at no cost for individuals under the age of 18 and for those over 18 who qualify for free healthcare services in New Zealand.